And what do you think about putting yesterday's first half hour up on Facebook too?

 It's why we seek to get them first.

-Speaking, you don't talk about union people, illegal immigrants and stuff wearing the Che Guevara.
+Speaking, you talk about union people, illegal immigrants and stuff, wearing the Che Guevara.

-So I I I would contend to you that easily 95% of the people wearing a Che Guevara t-shirt haven't the slightest clue who he was.
+So I would contend to you that easily 95% of the people wearing a Che Guevara t-shirt haven't the slightest clue who he was.

-Well, they know he's a leftist something, so forth and so on, but but he's is just uh, you know, he's the kind of guy you'd hope you'd run into in a pool party after you've assassinated some Eastern European leader.
+Well, they know he's a leftist something, so forth and so on, but he's just the kind of guy you'd hope you're running to in a pool party after you've assassinated some Eastern European leader.

 And he was the hitman.

-And I's uh he's one of these uh perfect James Bond kind of quasi villain.
+You know, he's one of these perfect James Bond kind of quasi-villain.

-You know, as uh I I just think there's a romantic attachment to Che Guevara that has nothing to do with any uh substance from the Los Angeles Times a couple of days ago, small turnout for May Day March in Los Angeles.
+From the Los Angeles Times a couple of days ago, small turnout for May Day march in Los Angeles.

 The Los Angeles May Day rally to support illegal aliens and their rights to something was a little sad looking.

-They found a couple of a hundred people who were not from the press or the police to show up.
+They found a couple hundred people who were not from the press or the police to show up.

-There were American flags, union banners, and vendors hawking treats like ice cream and hot dogs wrapped in bake.
+There were American flags, union banners, and vendors hawking treats like ice cream and hot dogs wrapped in bacon.

-But what was missing from this year's May Day march on a crystal clear Sunday morning were the crowds by 10 a.m.
+But what was missing from this year's May Day march on a crystal clear Sunday morning were the crowds.

-Only a few hundred immigrant rights and labor activists had gathered at Broadway and Olympic Boulevard in downtown Los Angeles to rally public support for legislation that would legalize the nation's eleven million illegal immigrants.
+By 10 a.m., only a few hundred immigrant rights and labor activists had gathered at Broadway and Olympic Boulevard in downtown Los Angeles to rally public support for legislation that would legalize the nation's 11 million illegal immigrants.

 Man, I've sold very little, almost nothing.